joshgerdes/jekyll-uno/_posts/2023-03-16-create-azure-bastion-with-shareable-link-support-with-powershell.md

 Now that we have an Azure Bastion instance and have Shareable Links enabled - it's time to create a Shareable Link for a Virtual Machine; this triggers 2 API endpoints - creating the shareable link and then retrieving the shareable link.

-The same assumptions are made, so make sure you have the [Az Module](https://learn.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-9.5.0&WT.mc_id=AZ-MVP-5004796 "Introducing the Azure Az PowerShell module") installed.
+The same assumptions are made, so make sure you have the [Az Module](https://learn.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-9.5.0&WT.mc_id=AZ-MVP-5004796 "Introducing the Azure Az PowerShell module"){:target="_blank"} installed.

 The script relies on the following parameters: